latticexyz/mud/guides/introduction.md

 ## Entity Component System

 MUD is inspired by a software development pattern called "Entity Component System".
-In this pattern, state is strictly separated from logic - state lives in _Components_, while logic lives in _Systems_.
+In this pattern, state is strictly separated from logic: state lives in _Components_, while logic lives in _Systems_.

 You can think of components as tables: columns represent the component's schema, while rows represent pieces of data stored in the table.
 Each row has an ID, which we call _Entity_.